Upcoming Events

 Reference Group, June - August 2024:

-• We formed a Reference Group with 13 leaders from across the youth work sector, this equalled a collective total of approximately 250 years of experience!
+• A Reference Group with 13 leaders from across the youth work sector was formed, this equaled a collective total of approximately 250 years of experience!

 • Members of the Reference Group represented Youth Workers from the Not for Profit, Local Government, tertiary education, peak body, regional sectors, and one young person.